mwahab1/Cleaning_Data_Project/README.md

 * The script requires the following libraries:
     * dplyr
 * Assumes the data zip file has been unzipped and the following files exist in the current directory :
-      *     features.txt            ---Names of Feature Columns that have been recorded in the original raw data
+      *     features.txt
-      *     activity_labels.txt     ---Activity Lables (Walking/Laying etc
+      *     activity_labels.txt
-      *     /test/X_test.txt        ---
+      *     /test/X_test.txt
       *     /test/y_test.txt
       *     /test/subject_test.txt
       *     /train/X_train.txt
       *     /train/y_train.txt
       *     /train/subject_train.txt
-      *
+      For descriptions of the data in these files, refer to the readme in the zipfile

 Other